GithmiHashara/Palindrome-Checker_Project1/README.md

 # Palindrome-Checker_Project1
-A Palindrome Checker using HTML, CSS and JavaScript
+A Palindrome Checker using HTML, CSS and JavaScript.